Grindelwald, located at the heart of the

 Beginners looking to gain confidence will enjoy a number of 'slow slopes', with a 30 kilometre per hour speed limit.
 For intermediate skiers, the highlights are the 8 kilometre run from Oberjoch down to Grindelwald and the powder slopes of the Eiger glacier.
 MAP

 Advanced skiers can try the world-famous Lauberhorn world cup piste, the challenging Black Rock run from the base of the Eiger, or Murren's near-vertical Kanonenrohr (meaning gun barrel).
 There is also nightskiing in the BodmiArena on Tuesdays and Fridays from 7pm-10pm.

 For boarders, First is the place to head.
 There is a warm-up park on the Oberjoch, the White Elements freestyle park, a superpipe at Shrekford and a terrain park at Bargelegg.
 There are also 20 kilometres of cross-country tracks, starting at Grund.

 The season is brought to a close by the Snowpenair concert, held at the Kleine Sheidegg; the next concert, the 21st edition of the event, takes place on 7 April 2018.
-Headline acts are TBA.
+Headline acts are Any Macdonald and Marc Sway.
 In 2016, the festival was headlined by Deep Purple.

 when?
 Grindelwald's ski season runs from early December to mid-April.